anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {: #exchangesfig_uc2_2 title="PER acquisition exchange" artwork-align="center"}

 The Registrar-Agent SHALL trigger the pledge to create the PER via HTTP(S) POST to the pledge endpoint at `/.well-known/brski/tper`.
-The request body MUST contain the JSON-based Pledge Enroll-Request Trigger (tPER) artifact as defined in {{tper-artifact}}.
+The request body MUST contain the JSON-based Pledge Enroll-Request Trigger (tPER) artifact as defined in {{tper_artifact}}.
 In the request header, the Content-Type field MUST be set to `application/json` and the Accept field SHOULD BE set to `application/jose+json`.

-Upon receiving a valid tPER, the pledge MUST reply with the PER artifact as defined in {{per-artifact}} in the body of a 200 OK response.
+Upon receiving a valid tPER, the pledge MUST reply with the PER artifact as defined in {{per_artifact}} in the body of a 200 OK response.
 In the response header, the Content-Type field MUST be set to `application/jose+json`.

 If the pledge is unable to create the PER, it SHOULD respond with an HTTP error code.